UKCloud/documentation/articles/cloud-storage/cs-how-install-cifs-ecs.md

 If you require a fully-integrated cloud gateway appliance with features like advanced deduplication and location caching, you may want to consider [CloudArrary](cs-how-install-cloudarray.md) as an alternative.

 > [!NOTE]
-> Unlike CIFS-ECS, CloudArray is not a free application like CIFS-ECS.
+> Unlike CIFS-ECS, CloudArray is not a free application.

 ## Use cases